jorgetc16/ALP_meter/README.md

 # ALP_meter

-This is ALP_meter, a code designed to search for periodic signals in astrophysical polarimetry data and ser constraints to Ultralight Dark Matter (ULDM) coupling to photons.
+This is ALP_meter, a code designed to search for periodic signals in astrophysical polarimetry data and set constraints to Ultralight Dark Matter (ULDM) coupling to photons.

 ALP_meter is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License.